An electric toothbrush needs a power source to be able to work. That power source is a battery or batteries in some cases.

 There is to no way to recharge the batteries whilst inside the brush.

-In this instance you either need to dispose of the batteries that came out of the brush and replace them with equivalent new batteries, typically they are AA or AAA batteries.
+In this instance you need to dispose of the batteries that came out of the brush and replace them with equivalent new batteries, typically they are AA or AAA batteries.

 You can buy rechargeable AA or AAA batteries.
 These rechargeable batteries can normally be used in a brush that accepts removable batteries.
-These rechargeable batteries need to be charged in a special plug/piece of equipment that you would have got (in most cases) with the rechargeable batteries.
+These rechargeable batteries need to be charged in a special plug/piece of equipment that you would have received (in most cases) with the rechargeable batteries.

 If using removable rechargeable batteries, do not throw them away, simply put them in the charger when the power has run out and leave to charge until they are full (follow instructions from manufacturer of batteries).